thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 };
 ```

-**NOTE:** When working with a date, a good habit to form is to always include a time with a [timezone](https://en.wikipedia.org/wiki/Time_zone#/media/File:Standard_World_Time_Zones.png).
+**NOTE:** When working with a date, always include a time with a [timezone](https://en.wikipedia.org/wiki/Time_zone#/media/File:Standard_World_Time_Zones.png).
 For example, if it's March 31st for a person in the U.S.A., it's April 1st for a person in China.

 ### Exercise